Failed to start File System Check on /dev/vg_root_0/lv_root0" error on Photon OS based virtual appliances

 • This issue occurs when the virtual appliance experiences file inconsistencies after being forcefully halted as the result of a storage failure, power failure, or other crash.

-• The vCenter may also enter emergency mode when it no longer has access to one or more of its disks.
+• The virtual appliance may also enter emergency mode when it no longer has access to one or more of its disks.
 For example, if a hard disk is removed from the vCenter virtual appliance.

 Resolution